HypermnesiaPlus/Hyperplugin/README.md

 # Hyperplugin
-Hyperplugin is in developement don't bother me. actually bother me i like company please do discord is Hypermnesia#6007 spam my dms thank
+  Hyperplugin is in developement.
+  Currently "Hyperplugin" is in Version 5.0.0.
+  I push updates to my github repo whenever I feel like it.
+  If you really want updates spam my discord dms.
+  My discord is Hypermnesia#6007
+  If ya got issues open a issue/pull request. ok im done here good day.

-# license
+# License

                                Apache License
                            Version 2.0, January 2004